-What is the difference between a Doula and a Family Care Assistant (FCA)?
+What is the difference between a Postpartum Doula and a Overnight Newborn Specialist?

-The major difference is that the doula is trained to provide counseling and guidance, assess the needs of the new mother, and meet her needs in an independent manner.
-While an FCA may from experience be able to answer questions and provide guidance, she is not trained and credentialed according to national standards to provide guidance or teach a new mother.
+The major difference is that the Postpartum Doula is trained to provide counseling and guidance, assesses the needs of the new mother, and meet her needs in an independent manner.
+While an Overnight Newborn Specialist may, from experience, be able to answer questions and provide guidance; she is not trained and credentialed according to national standards to provide guidance or teach a new mother.

 What is the difference between a Baby Nurse and a Doula?